SlabyG/MS2-Project-/README.md

 * simple and easy to visualise
 * obtain guest details

+### User Stories

+#### As a customer visiting the website I would like to:

+* easy acces to the information
+* understand how to navigate
+* visualy pleasing
+* details and pricing list

+#### As a developer my goals are to:

+* Create a modern and easy to navigate webpage
+* Easy to understand the webpage
+* Provide the customers with relevant information
+* Ensure that website is suitable for all users including impared user

 #### Returned customer

 * have more tours to chose from
 * different types of tours ie, fun,religious,sports,sea, montain
 * option to book with date to enter the date details
 * age friendly

-#### As a developer my goals are to:
-* Create a modern and easy to navigate webpage
-* Easy to understand the webpage
-* Provide the customers with relevant information
-* Ensure that website is suitable for all users including impared user

 #### Structure
 The Structure of the website is a sigle page diveded in multiple sections such as: